N380 Seismic Interpretation Workshop: Play Recognition on Passive Margins

-This is a five-day classroom course based principally around the interpretation of high quality, regional scale seismic data.
+This is a classroom or virtual classroom course based principally around the interpretation of high quality, regional scale seismic data.
 The course will have a workshop format with the majority of time spent using and interpreting the data under the guidance of industry experts.

 Participants will learn to: